Organised crime in Singapore

 Organised crime in Singapore has a long history with secret societies such as Ghee Hin Kongsi carrying out their activities in the 19th century.
-These organized groups hold great relevance to Singaporean modern history.
-Since 1890, organized groups began fading from Singapore, decline in street organized crime in the past years due to legislation has been put place to ensure authorities suppress the activities of criminal gangs.
+These organised groups hold great relevance to Singaporean modern history.
+Since 1890, organised groups began fading from Singapore, decline in street organised crime in the past years due to legislation has been put place to ensure authorities suppress the activities of criminal gangs.
 Contemporary Singapore witnessed a significant rise in other forms of crime —organised cyber-crime.